just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 ### Keyboard PCAP

-Scrolling furhter through the chat, we also find a link to a [pcap file](http://chal-host.chals.mcpshsf.com/keylog.pcap).
+Scrolling further through the chat, we also find a link to a [pcap file](http://chal-host.chals.mcpshsf.com/keylog.pcap).
 Upon opening this file in [Wireshark](https://www.wireshark.org/), we can see that there are a lot of USB packets.

 ![pcap](usb_packets.png)